Tatianah Thunberg, LMSW

 About Tatianah

 "I believe that belonging is the most fundamental need we share as humans.
-Belonging to ourselves, to each other, to the land, to our lineages and to a story that unifies us, not just as humans, but with a way of being that illuminates our interdependence with all beings, and honors our vulnerability for the precious short time we're here on this sacred planet Earth".
+Belonging to ourselves, to each other, to the land, to our lineages and to a story that unifies us, not just as humans, but with a way of being that illuminates our interdependence with all beings.
+May we learn to honor our vulnerability for the precious short time we're here on this sacred planet Earth".

 My Clinical Practice

-I began my clinical practice in 1996 during my first graduate internship and have been devoted ever since to the art and science of building secure, attuned relationships.
-Over the years, I’ve had the privilege of working with children, adolescents, adults, elders, couples, and groups in a wide range of settings—from mental health and substance abuse clinics to K–12 schools, community colleges, private practice, yoga studios, and retreat centers.
+I began my clinical work in 1996 during my first graduate internship and have been devoted ever since to the art and science of building secure, attuned relationships.
+Over the years, I’ve worked with children, adolescents, adults, elders, couples, and groups in a wide range of settings—from mental health and substance abuse clinics to K–12 schools, community colleges, private practice, yoga studios, and retreat centers.

 My approach to healing the impact of complex trauma—developmental, generational, relational, institutional, and systemic—is interdisciplinary.
-I’m part scientist and part mystic.
-I stay current with emerging methods that fine-tune psycho-neurobiology and relational capacity, while bowing to ancient wisdom traditions that guide us back to presence, spaciousness, and belonging.
-These paths aren’t linear or hierarchical—they unfold simultaneously, sparked by loving relationship.
+I’m part scientist, part mystic.
+I keep pace with emerging research that strengthens psycho-neurobiology and relational capacity, while honoring ancient wisdom traditions that guide us back to presence, spaciousness, and belonging.
+These paths aren’t linear or hierarchical—they unfold together, sparked by loving relationship.

-I am a lifelong learner, continually evolving through study and through relationship with my beloveds, clients, teachers, and the sacred.
-My practice is shaped by lived experience as well as decades of clinical training.
-I’m most inspired by how somatic psychotherapy, Polyvagal Theory, attachment theory, parts work (IFS), compassionate communication, and ecopsychology together meet the developmental needs of individuals and couples in distress.
+I am a lifelong learner, shaped by my own lived experience, my beloveds, my clients, my teachers, and the sacred.
+My clinical work is most deeply influenced by somatic psychotherapy, Polyvagal Theory, attachment theory, parts work (IFS), compassionate communication, and ecopsychology—all supporting the developmental needs of individuals and couples in distress.

-As a couples therapist and coach, I’ve studied with a wide range of pioneering teachers, including Sue Johnson, the Gottman Institute, Harville and Helen Hendrix, Gay and Kathlyn Hendricks, Julia Colwell, Deb Dana, Esther Perel, Terry Real, Maureen Gallagher, Betty Martin, and Robyn Dalzen, as well as many early and contemporary practitioners of inner child and parts work.
-These frameworks support my work with couples in cultivating secure attachment, navigating rupture and repair, and practicing consent-based intimacy.
-Katherine Woodward Thomas has been a particularly influential guide in supporting clients through the process of conscious uncoupling.
+As a couples therapist and coach, I’ve studied with a wide range of pioneering teachers, including Sue Johnson, the Gottman Institute, Harville and Helen Hendrix, Gay and Kathlyn Hendricks, Julia Colwell, Deb Dana, Esther Perel, Terry Real, Maureen Gallagher, Betty Martin, and Robyn Dalzen, along with many early and contemporary practitioners of inner child and parts work.
+These frameworks shape my work with couples as they cultivate secure attachment, navigate rupture and repair, and practice consent-based intimacy.
+Katherine Woodward Thomas has been an especially influential guide in supporting conscious uncoupling.

-If you’re seeking therapeutic support, I welcome you to reach out for psychotherapy, couples therapy or uncoupling with compassion.
+If you are seeking therapeutic support, you are welcome to reach out for psychotherapy, couples therapy, or uncoupling with compassion.

 Weaving Creativity, Connection, and Care

-My creative life is inseparable from my healing arts practice.
-I’m a devoted community weaver and believe in the power of gathering as essential medicine in these fractured times.
-When we come together, we witness one another’s beauty, open to shared vulnerability, and co-create a field where relational and artistic resonance can blossom.
+My creative life is inseparable from my healing practice.
+I am a devoted community weaver and believe gathering is essential medicine in these fractured times.
+When we come together, we see one another’s beauty, open to shared vulnerability, and co-create a field where relational and artistic resonance can blossom.

-I take great joy in co-creating spaces where relational aliveness, tenderness, and creative expression thrive—where the sacred becomes tangible through our shared presence.
-Designing and facilitating innovative group counseling programs was foundational to my clinical social work in schools, hospitals, and community agencies, where cultivating connection among peers was often the most vital intervention.
+I take great joy in shaping spaces where relational aliveness, tenderness, and creativity thrive—where the sacred becomes tangible through our shared presence.
+Designing and facilitating experiential group counseling programs was foundational to my work in schools, hospitals, and community agencies, where connection among peers was often the most vital intervention.

-For over three decades, I’ve led experiential classes, groups, and retreats that awaken the body, soften protective patterns, and invite creativity and connection to reemerge.
-My facilitation experience spans experiential group counseling, community singing, vocal improvisation, Hatha yoga, Thai massage, ecstatic dance, and ceremony.
-My early training in adventure challenge programs and outdoor leadership continues to shape my work—where nature and healthy risk-taking become potent teachers of trust, resilience, and transformation.
+For more than three decades, I’ve led classes, groups, and retreats that awaken the body, soften protective patterns, and invite creativity and connection to reemerge.
+My facilitation spans experiential group counseling, community singing, vocal improvisation, Hatha yoga, Thai massage, ecstatic dance, and ceremony.
+My early training in adventure challenge programs and outdoor leadership continues to shape my work, where nature and healthy risk-taking serve as potent teachers of trust, resilience, and transformation.

-In this chapter of my life, I design and co-lead community singing, vocal and movement improvisation workshops and retreats, and often integrate affirmative song into my clinical practice as a tool for emotional regulation, nervous system attunement, and creative empowerment.
+In this chapter of my life, I design and co-lead community singing events, vocal and movement improvisation workshops, and retreats—and often integrate affirmative singing practices into my clinical work as tools for emotional regulation, nervous system attunement, and creative empowerment.

-I center collaboration with a diverse network of expressive and healing artists who share my commitment to embodied presence and soulful creativity.
+I collaborate with a wide network of expressive and healing artists who share my commitment to embodied presence and soulful creativity.
 Co-creation expands the field of possibility, weaving a living ecosystem of voices, visions, and healing practices.

 If you’re curious about upcoming gatherings, visit the Let’s Sing Together page to learn more.